vijnasu/ai-workshop/README.md

 ## **Intel AI workshop** </br>

 1. Link to download the course - https://software.seek.intel.com/DataCenter_to_Edge_REG - Subscribe through your mail id.
 You will receive a mail having link to the course content (~250 MB).
-Don't download it now, I have uploaded the same in dropbox. </br>
+Download and upload it to the server by wget or curl (You can follow the method provided below) </br>

 2. Get Intel AI Devcloud access through https://software.intel.com/en-us/devcloud/datacenter/sign-up (Approved in 24 hours & retained for 4 weeks)</br>